From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: Acknowledgments

-The authors would like to thank Carles Casacuberta, Rub\'en Ballester, and Aina Ferr\`a for their valuable comments and suggestions.
+The authors would like to thank the referees for their careful reading of the manuscript.
+Their feedback has helped us to clarify several aspects of the paper, improve the exposition, and better contextualize the proposed constructions.
+The authors would also like to thank Carles Casacuberta, Rub\'en Ballester, and Aina Ferr\`a for their valuable comments and suggestions.
 This work is supported by Spanish National Grant PID2021-128665NB-I00 funded by MCIN/AEI/10.13039/501100011033 and, as appropriate, by ``ERDF A way of making Europe''; and also by project STAMGAD 18.J445/463AC03 by Consejer\'ia de Educaci\'on (GIR, Junta de Castilla y Le\'on, Spain).
 Pablo Hern\'andez-Garc\'ia also acknowledges financial support from the USAL 2022 call for predoctoral contracts, co-financed by Banco Santander.

+We give in this appendix the proofs of several results stated throughout the paper.
+First, let us recall that any simplicial map $f\colon X\to Y$ induces linear maps